Eventual-Inc/daft-launcher/docs/GETTING_STARTED.md

 uv pip install "daft-launcher"
 ```

-At this point, you need to create your AWS token (so that daft-launcher can use it to manage your clusters)
+At this point, you need to create your AWS token (so that daft launcher can use it to manage your clusters)

 ```bash
 aws sso login
 ```

-Now you are able to run `daft-launcher`
+Now you are able to run daft launcher

 ```bash
 daft init-config